-- 4.1 The last private sector stock condition survey was carried out in 2010 of 809 dwellings using a stratified sampling technique and identified the following; - 4.2 At that time the Borough contained a total dwelling stock of 27,600. - 4.3 7,109 dwellings were estimated to not meet the Decent Homes Standard. - 4.4 Houses in Multiple Occupation (HMOs) are a part of the Borough's housing stock and are relied on to meet their housing needs. - 4.5 There are currently 170 Empty properties in Oadby and Wigston.
-Of these, 34 have been empty for two years or more.
-Properties left empty for this length of time can attract anti-social behaviour, often blight the neighborhood and represent a waste of potential housing.
-This is being addressed through the Corporate Plan objectives.
+- 4.1 The last private sector stock condition survey was carried out in 2010 of 809 dwellings using a stratified sampling technique and identified that at the time the Borough contained a total dwelling stock of 27,600.
+Of this total 7109 dwellings were estimated to not meet the Decent Homes Standard. - 4.2 Houses in Multiple Occupation (HMO) are a part of the Borough's housing stock and are relied on to meet housing need. - 4.3 There are currently 125 empty properties in the Borough.
+Of these, 28 have been empty for two years or more.
+Properties empty for this length of time is a waste of potential housing and can attract anti-social behaviour which can blight communities.
+This is being address through the Council's Corporate Plan objectives.